 On the ground, passengers could enjoy priority boarding and a check-in desk that was exclusive to Premium Economy passengers.

-Onboard, passengers were seated in a separate section of the cabin.
+Onboard, passengers booking flights with Alitalia were seated in a separate section of the cabin.
 Premium Economy seats were specially designed to give extra space and are fitted with a personal TV.
 Premium Economy passengers could also access the airline's Wi-Fi network and were given a blanket and pillow for further comfort.

 Those flying Premium Economy were given a free baggage allowance of two checked bags, with a maximum weight of 23kg per bag.

-Each Premium Economy seat offered up to 40% more legroom and could recline back to up 120 degrees.
+Each Premium Economy seat offered up to 40% more legroom and could recline backwards up to 120 degrees.
 The seats were each fitted with a 10.4" (on the Boeing 777) or 10.6" (on the A330) personal TV with full access to the in-flight entertainment system.

 The Business Class fare granted you access to the Skyteam lounge as well as the dedicated check-in desks.
 Once comfortably in their seat, you were treated to a menu that was inspired by traditional Italian cuisine combined with a wide range of complimentary drinks.
 On flights that depart after 12pm, an aperitif was served at the end of each meal.